Fishing For Value In A REIT Bear Market: Is This A Trap?

 Sector Rotation and the Current Bear Market in REITs

 One feature of the current bull market has been a pattern of sector rotation, where one sector may be in a full-blown bear market while another sector enjoys a raging bull market.
-Sector rotation has provided "relief valves" for the long market to let off some steam as one sector "corrects" its excesses and funds rotate to sectors that are more viewed as more favorable.
+Sector rotation has provided "relief valves" for the long bull market to let off some steam as one sector "corrects" its excesses and funds rotate to sectors that are viewed as more favorable.

 Sometimes the REIT sector is "out of sync" with the broader equity market.
 In May, 2013, then Federal Reserve Chair Ben Bernanke mentioned the Fed's intent to "taper" monetary expansion.
 In what seemed to me at the time to be a major overreaction, the REIT sector dropped amid fears of possible higher interest rates.